 The brand launched a program in certain countries to recycle used clothing in the same year.
 It expanded its range of products manufactured from recycled materials, further solidifying its position in the sustainable fashion sector.

-In 2023, the brand introduced its new worldwide marketing campaign, “Made for All,” highlighting its apparel’s inclusivity and universality.
+In 2023, the brand launched its new global marketing campaign, “Made for All,” highlighting the inclusivity and universality of its apparel.

-Along with introducing joint collections with well-known designers and companies, the firm persisted in its collaboration policy, which helped expand its customer base and solidify its standing in the fashion industry.
+Alongside introducing joint collections with well-known designers and companies, the firm continued its collaboration policy, which helped expand its customer base and solidify its standing in the fashion industry.

 The company has developed steadily over the years by fusing cutting-edge technology with straightforward, practical design.
 The business has expanded from a tiny regional apparel manufacturer to a major international fashion retailer while staying true to its values of accessibility and quality.